 Your Key to the World is your key to everything on your Disney cruise.
 It is used for charging everything in the cashless world onboard, as well as being your room key.
 So it is important to keep it safe.
 Of course you can just keep your key in your pocket but we find we change clothes frequently in the day and always seemed to be wondering where we had put our key!

-If you are a member of the Castaway Cay Club you will be given a lanyard as you board but personally we like to take our own as these are not very high quality.
+If you are a member of the Castaway Cay Club you will be given a lanyard as you board.
+However, we like to take our own as these are not very high quality.
 It can be fun of course to have some Disney themed ones.

 Disney Cruise Tip 10